RuthvikC27/AVLON-GmbH/README.md

 * Ingress nginx
 * Skaffold

-> Docker containers and Kubernetes are used to achieve microservices architecture.
+> Docker containers and Kubernetes are used to achieve microservice architecture.
 > Ingress nginx is used for Load balancing.

 **Advantages -**